Marvin Anieboh

-Marvin José Anieboh Pallaruelo (born 26 August 1997), known as Marvin in Spain, is a professional footballer who plays as a either a central defender or a right back for Segunda Federación club UD Montijo.
-Born and raised in Spain to a Nigerian father and an Equatorial Guinean mother of partial Spanish descent, he represents Equatorial Guinea internationally.
+Marvin José Anieboh Pallaruelo (born 26 August 1997) is a professional footballer who plays as a centre-back for Segunda Federación club SS Reyes.
+Born in Spain, he represents Equatorial Guinea internationally.

 Early life

-Anieboh was born in Madrid to a Nigerian Urhobo father and an Equatoguinean mother.
+Anieboh was born in Madrid to a Nigerian Igbo father and an Equatorial Guinean mother.
 He is of Spanish descent through his maternal grandfather and of Bubi descent through his maternal grandmother.

 Club career

 After representing AD Alcorcón, Getafe CF and CF Fuenlabrada as a youth, Anieboh made his senior debut for the latter's B-team during the 2016–17 season, in the regional leagues.
 On 24 June 2017, he was loaned to Tercera División side CD Los Yébenes San Bruno for one year.

 On 22 August 2018, Anieboh signed for fellow fourth division side RCD Carabanchel.
 Ahead of the 2018–19 campaign, he signed for another reserve team, AD Alcorcón B also in division four.

 Anieboh made his first team debut for Alkor on 17 December 2019, starting in a 0–1 away loss against CP Cacereño, for the season's Copa del Rey.